Tharnid/Chazwa/Notes.md

 	Name the parameters the same name as the related properties

 	Method executed when an instance is created from a class

+	You get default constrcutor for free

+	Constructors can call other constructors

+	Only called when object is constructed

 **Destructors**